lemadior/portfolio/Readme.md

 ## Installtion

-Just copy of the source stuff to the catalog on the webserver.
+Just copy all the source stuff to the catalog on the webserver.
 No other settings is needed.

 **P.S.**